Rocamadour7/BitsoLiveMonitor/README.md

 * RabbitMQ

 ### Requirements:
-* Python 3+
+* Python 3.6
 * Requests
 * Python-dotenv
+* aiohttp
+* NodeJS
+* Express
+* amqplib
+* socket.io
+* Docker
-* Websocket-Client
+* docker-compose

+### How to run

+1. Clone this repo `git clone https://github.com/Rocamadour7/BitsoLiveMonitor.git`
+2. Run docker-compose `docker-compose up`
+3. Browse to `localhost:8080` to check the RabbitMQ management tool, to see the ticker and the producer in action.
+4. Open `test.html`, then go to the console, to check that it is receiving realtime updates from the server.

 *Work in progress*

-*Soon to be implemented dockerfiles, dockercompose, RabbitMQ, real-time web interface*
+*Soon to be implemented real-time web interface.*